-I think the perfect dinner might be one where I hit “go” on the Instant Pot, walk away for the day and come back to dinner being done.
+I think the perfect dinner might be one where I hit “go” on the Instant Pot, walk away for a while, and come back to dinner being done.
 Doesn’t that sound nice?

 Instead, I rely on my pressure cooker to make meal COMPONENTS that I can easily mix and match to make dinner quickly during the week.
-And since every healthy dinner needs vegetables, I figured out how to make Instant Pot steamed vegetables!
+And since every healthy dinner needs vegetables, learning how to steam vegetables in the Instant Pot is the answer!

 - Is affordable